 How to Remove Reviews from a Previous Ownership from Your DealerRater Page

 If your dealership has recently changed hands, you may be looking at a DealerRater profile page that contains feedback that is no longer relevant because it pertains to the prior ownership.
-We are happy to remove reviews when a dealership is acquired by new ownership, however we do need verification to confirm when this change took place.
+We are happy to remove reviews when a dealership is acquired by new ownership, however, we do need verification to confirm when this change took place.

 To verify the date of the ownership change, the DealerRater Content Team requires documentation confirming the date of the change in ownership.
-Below are examples of documentation which the Content Team can accept to confirm the details of a change in ownership:
+Below are examples of documentation that the Content Team can accept to confirm the details of a change in ownership:

 - Dealer License: The simplest piece of documentation to send over is the new auto dealer license.
 This is a publicly available document that all dealerships should have readily available, and it includes all required information.